EvMatel/World_Bank/README.md

 when specifying country names.
 The class supports additional functionality like completeness filtering, interpolation of sparse data, and importing entire datasets for exploratory analysis.

+The class is written in the WorldBank.ipynb file.

 I am actively working on this and planning on developing new features and upgrading existing ones as I learn more.